 Younger parents may need a very high level of life insurance cover.
 On the other hand, consider someone who opted to start a family later in life.
 They may already have a high level of financial security and need less life insurance cover.

-Financial advisors can help you choose the correct amount of life insurance cover.
+Financial advisors can help you choose the correct amount of life insurance cover in Japan.
 Tracking current expenses, predicting future costs, and discounting cash flows are examples of a few tools used to calculate your life insurance needs.

 It is important to remember that insurance companies in Japan may try to sell you more coverage than you need.
 Furthermore, they can fail to assess the needs of a non-Japanese family accurately.